 - Willing to help.
 This lady was very helpful

-when I had difficulties in using a push-screen computer at New York's JFK Airport.
+when I had difficulties in using a touch-screen computer at New York's JFK Airport.

 Since she was so positive in helping others, I asked her whether she was working